pikatoste/test.sh/README.md

   script, test.sh and included files.
 This redefines functions in the subshell's context and allows stack traces to correctly refer source files and line numbers.

   If false, subshells will not source again involved scripts.
-Functions defined in the calling shell are made available to the subshell because they are exported in the environment.
+Functions defined in the calling shell are available to the subshell because they are exported in the environment.
 The source file and line number of functions inherited from the environment is lost; stack traces with frames referencing these functions will show 'environment' as the source file and a line number relative to that function's definition _in the environment_, which might be different from the original function's definition in the source file.
   For example, blank lines are not present in the function definition in the environment.

-* PRUNE_PATH

-  Default: ${PWD}/

-  A pattern that is matched at the beginning of each source path when generating frames in stack traces.
-The longest match is removed from the path; if there's no match the path not modified.

-  For example, to strip all directories and leave only file names you would set `PRUNE_PATH="*/"`.

-* SUBSHELL

-  Values: never, teardown or always.
-Default: always when FAIL_FAST is false; teardown when FAIL_FAST is true.

-  test.sh executes code whose exit status must be monitored but not terminate the script on failure in a subshell.
-This includes test functions, teardown functions and assert functions.

-  * never: never start subshells.
-Incompatible with FAIL_FAST false.
-All failures, including those in teardown methods, will terminate the script.
-  * teardown: only start subshells to execute teardown functions.
-Incompatible with FAIL_FAST false.
-  * always: start a subshell to execute test functions, teardown functions and assert expressions.
-Required when FAIL_FAST is false.

 * STACK_TRACE